Tartine: Safety issues

 In November 2019, Tartine's Guerrero St. location was briefly shut down by the San Francisco Department of Public Health after inspectors say that its operators failed to address a persistent rodent infestation in the space.
 The location was reopened the following week, with the owners citing the building's age as a key issue.

-Unionization efforts
+Employee unionization

 In early 2020, 141 employees across three of Tartine's San Francisco locations signed a letter declaring their intent to join the International Longshore and Warehouse Union (ILWU) in hopes of getting better pay and a fairer balance of power between workers and management.

 In response to the unionization efforts, Elisabeth Prueitt said she's pro-union in many cases but wants to keep Tartine union-free, in part because she believes Tartine already provides fair wages and strong benefits.

 Tartine workers voted on forming a union during March 2020.
-Following litigation regarding 24 challenged votes, Tartine's workers were officially unionised on March 30, 2021 - over a year after voting - with 93 workers in favour of the union, and 90 against.
+Following litigation regarding 24 challenged votes, Tartine's workers were officially unionized on March 30, 2021 - over a year after voting - with 93 workers in favour of the union, and 90 against.

 In May 2022, Tartine Union began negotiations for the first wage and healthcare contract, and as of 23 August 2022 are stalled.